integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

 * A function with a single parameter, but a different return type
 * A method with more than 1 parameter

-To do so, it relies on the usage of the `CheckVerifier` class, provided by the Delphi Analyzer rule-testing API.
+To do so, it relies on the usage of the `CheckVerifier` class, provided by the SonarDelphi rule-testing API.
 This `CheckVerifier` class provides useful methods to validate rule implementations, allowing us to totally abstract all the mechanisms related to analyzer initialization.